TAIsRich/chuwa1010/ShortQuestions/hw13_Bean_IOC.md

 }
 ```
 ## 9. What is the difference between @component and @service,@repository?
+They are mostly the same, except that they are used for different layers(service, repository, controller). @Component is generic.
 All of the three annotations are class-level.
 They are define beans.
 **@Component** is a generic stereotype for any Spring-managed component.
 It is used to mark a Java class as a bean.
 A Java class annotated with @Component is found during the classpath.
 The Spring Framework pick it up and configure it in the application context as a Spring Bean.